Our memories are glorified

-When I was a kid, my father often took me to rivers, lakes, etc. to fish, one of which is unforgettable.
-It was a small river; some small waterfalls were aligned in a row; I fished a lot!
+When I was a kid, my father often took me to rivers, lakes, etc. to fish.
+In one of my unforgettable memories was a small river.
+There were some small waterfalls aligned in a row.
+I fished a lot!
 Oddly enough, my father always says he doesn’t know such a place.
-To make matters worse, he says I’ve never fished a lot.
-Since then, I’ve been interested in memory glorification.
-I know brain science has already found out its structure that is very simple: we make minor changes every time recalling memories; we recall good memories more frequently because feeling good; good memories change more and better as a consequence.
+To make matters worse, he says I’ve never fished such a lot.
+Since then, I’ve been interested in this psychological phenomenon where our memories are glorified.
+I know brain science has already found out the structure.
+That is very simple: we make minor changes every time recalling memories.
+We recall good memories more frequently because feeling good.
+Consequently, good memories change more and better.
 That makes sense but is just boring (and difficult to be associated with our promotion), and so, let me share my own theory.

-We unconsciously recognize every event happening in our lives is non-reproducible, which, I personally think, would be the reason of our memory glorification.
-For example, suppose you really enjoy food at some restaurant; I guess it’d not be only because of the food quality, but other factors also influence your good impression, such as your physical condition, conversation with your companion, the clean and stylish interior of the restaurant, etc. Good events can be said to be miracles resulted from a set of accidents, and we adorably polish up memories of such good events because we unconsciously know they can never be reproduced in exactly the same situation.
+It’s like this.
+We unconsciously recognize every event happening in our lives is non-reproducible.
+This would be the reason of our memory glorification.
+For example, suppose you really enjoy food at some restaurant.
+I guess it’d not be only because of the food quality, but other factors also influence your good impression.
+Such as your physical condition, conversation with your companion, the clean and stylish interior of the restaurant, etc. Good events can be said to be miracles resulted from a set of accidents.
+This is the reason why we adorably polish up memories of good events.
+We unconsciously know such good events can never be reproduced in exactly the same situation.

 He is travelling around the world.
 His passion is to explain Japan to the world, from the unique viewpoint accumulated through his career: overseas posting, MBA holder, former official of the Ministry of Finance.